Confirm Your Qualifications

 - Then click on the link for your specific occupation.
 (As an example, select Aerospace Engineers.
 At the bottom of this Summary Report for Aerospace Engineers, under the Job Zone section, you will find the designated Job Zone 4, SVP Range, 7.0 to < 8.0.
 This means using this example, Aerospace Engineering is a qualifying occupation.)

-Again, you should not continue with your DV application if you do not meet the qualifying education or work experience requirements explained above.
-You will not be issued a visa, and any fees you pay will not be refunded.
+Again, you should consider not pursuing a DV application if you do not meet the qualifying education or work experience requirements explained above, or if you provided an invalid passport number with your entry or selected an exemption for which you do not qualify.
+Such errors may render you ineligible for a diversity visa and any fees you pay for the visa application will not be refunded.